 - Likemind Meet with fellow professionals over coffee.
 For more information, read this New York Times feature.

 - LinkedIn On this online networking site, build a public resume, link to colleagues, and discover new contacts.
-LinkedIn is recommended by the New York Times.
-Learn more about building a LinkedIn profile and using the site to network.
+Learn more about building a profile and using the site to network.

 - NetParty Similar to Likemind, Netparty provides opportunities for young professionals to socialize over cocktails.